bsummy/BlackjackBreaker/README.md

           -Unnessesary code was removed
           -This README was created!

 Later Updates (in no particular order)

-  The Speed Update
+  -The Speed Update
      Code is optimized to have a quicker runtime in Auto mode.

-  The Auto Update
+  -The Auto Update
      The Live Mode is completed to allow games in real time.

-  The Cheater Update
+  -The Cheater Update
      Introducing card counting to actively adjust odds based on what cards were drawn in previous hand.
 Will only make for slight improvements in games with "old" decks, but an improvement nonetheless.

-  The Friends Update
+  -The Friends Update
      Playing with multiple people in Live Mode, and the user can input others hands to remove those cards from the stored deck.
 The more cards that are input increases the winning ability of the user.
----